Genealogy Center Services

 - Print and fill out the Translation Request Form.

 - For longer documents we will be happy to give you an estimate of the time involved.
-Please contact Michele McNabb at email or 712.764.7008 for estimates.
+Please contact Kara McKeever via email or at 712.764.7008 for estimates.

 To Request Research